cbarkinozer/Java/Spring/Spring.md

 }
 ```
 We’ll not create objects on our own and rather inject them.
-The Following is an example of dependency injection by using constructor:
+The following is an example of dependency injection by using constructor:
 ```java
 public class Person {
     private Address address;